 Coaches from three countries met in Serbia to hone their skills.

 Go feet first for one of the newest Special Olympics sports.

 Our athletes run, jump, swim and score in summer.

 Sports are a powerful way to change our athlete’s lives.

-Special Olympics used this platform to promote unity, tolerance and understanding.
+Special Olympics uses football to promote understanding.